zuozhenggh/learning-library/security-library/secureoracle/initialize-environment/initialize-environment.md

     </copy>
     ```

-4. Now open a new terminal session remotely using an SSH client and proceed as shown below to start all components as “*oracle*” user
+4. Open a new terminal session remotely using an SSH client and proceed as shown below to start all components as “*oracle*” user

     ```
     <copy>sc start all</copy>